Challenge the PRC’s One China Principle

 For the first policy statement, instead of the current policy of “acknowledges the Chinese position that Taiwan is a part of China,” the U.S. could extend equal legitimacy to Taiwan by “acknowledging” Taiwan as a self-governing democracy.

 For the second policy statement, the U.S. One China Policy has long stipulated that the future of the Taiwan Strait must be resolved peacefully by both sides.
-This however does not proactively endorse Taiwan’s self-determination rights.
+This however does not proactively endorse the Taiwanese people’s right to self-determination.
 FAPA would like to see the U.S. reiterating President Bill Clinton’s statement in 2000 that the Taiwan question must be resolved “with the assent of the people of Taiwan.”

 Ultimately, the U.S. One China Policy currently “encourages both sides to continue their constructive dialogue,” which overlooks the fact that the PRC has refused to engage with Taiwan since 2016 by imposing the One China Principle as a precondition.
 It would be a simple but effective step to push back against the One China Principle by supporting a cross-Strait dialogue “without preconditions.”